Albert Rivera: Political career

 Rivera was elected as the president of Citizens during their founding conference in July 2006.
 He was re-elected as president again in 2007 and 2011.

 Rivera was first elected to the Parliament of Catalonia in the 2006 regional election, and remained a member until he stepped down before the 2015 parliamentary election.
 Launching the Citizen's campaign for the Parliament of Catalonia in 2006, Rivera published a number of leaflets where he posed naked alongside the caption: "We don't care where you were born.
 We don't care which language you speak.
 We don't care what kind of clothes you wear.
 We care about you".
 Rivera, and the wider Citizens party, are opposed to Catalan independence.

 In 2017, he was invited to the annual meeting of the Bilderberg Group, which took place on 1 June in Chantilly, Virginia.

 On 11 November 2019, after the large electoral setback suffered by Citizens on the snap general election the day before, losing over 80% of its seats in the Congress and one-third of its seats in the Senate, Rivera resigned from his position as president of the party and left politics entirely to focus on his personal life.

 Later career

 After leaving politics, Rivera went back to the private sector.
 From March 2020 until February 2022, he worked in the law firm Martínez-Echevarría, where he would eventually become an associate.
 His ousting from the firm two years later was surrounded by controversy, with his former associates complaining of his "low productivity" and "poor performance", and describing his incorporation as an "authentic fiasco".

 Political positions

 After abandoning his early stance on the loosening of the "prisión permanente revisable" (permanent revisable prison), Rivera has hardened his positions in terms of the fulfillment of criminal sentences with some of his proposed measures in the matter being described as a case of "punitive populism".
 In October 2019, Rivera declared he wanted to become prime minister to jail those who dare to try to break up Spain.

 Personal life

 Rivera and the singer Malú have a daughter, born in June 2020.
+In July 2023 it was confirmed they were separated.